Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 What are your suggestions for the admissions office?

-Applicants commonly suggest that the admissions office should provide more structured and less stressful interviews, potentially with a panel of interviewers, and involve parents in the tour experience.
-They also recommend ensuring interviewers are engaging and welcoming to bring out the best in applicants during the process.
+Applicants commonly suggest that the admissions office should provide more structured and less stressful interviews, potentially with a panel of interviewers.
+Additionally, they recommend including parents and family in the tour and ensuring interviewers are more engaging and able to bring out the best in applicants.

 Interviews are going to just be stressfull in general but I think you should help your interviewers help with the stress by having a more structured interview where they can ask questions vs. just throwing it out there for the interviewee to "tell them about themselves" it just too difficult and that particular quesion has no right or wrong answer so you can walk out not knowing if you blew your chances.
 Also sometime having maybe 2 people interview you (like a panel) might be advantages because your faith should not rely in just one person.